Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 DNS Privacy Threats:

 * IP TTL/Hoplimit can be used to fingerprint client OS
+* TLS version/Cipher suite combinations can be used to fingerprint the client applciation or TLS library
 * Tracking of TCP sessions
 * Tracking of TLS sessions and session resumption mechanisms
 * Resolvers _might_ receive client identifiers e.g. MAC addresses in EDNS(0)